Kipchoge's sub-two hour marathon like landing on the moon

 It was regarded as the biggest achievement in athletics since Briton Roger Bannister broke the four-minute mile in 1954 and was likened by Kipchoge himself to landing on the moon.

-"Today we went to the moon and came back to earth!
-I am at a loss for words for all the support I have received from all over the world," he said.
+"For the last two hours we were on the moon, and after breaking the two hour, we are now on earth," Kipchoge said at his news conference.

-However, it was not recognized as a world record by the sport's governing International Association of Athletics Federations (IAAF) as it was not in open competition and used rotating pacemakers.
+However, it was not recognised as a world record by the sport's governing International Association of Athletics Federations (IAAF) as it was not in open competition and used rotating pacemakers.

-As the pacemakers peeled away for the last kilometer, Kipchoge accelerated down the final straight, smiled and pointed at people in the crowd who gave him a rousing reception.
+As the pacemakers peeled away for the last kilometre, Kipchoge accelerated down the final straight, smiled and pointed at people in the crowd who gave him a rousing reception.

 Barely sweating, the 34-year-old looked as if he had completed a quiet morning run as he reflected on his unique achievement.

-"From the first kilometer, I was really comfortable," he said after before being mobbed by his team mates.
+"From the first kilometre, I was really comfortable," he said after before being mobbed by his team mates.

 "I have been training for this for four and a half months, I have been putting my heart and mind to run under two hours for a marathon and make history.

-"I am feeling good.
-After Roger Bannister it took another 65 years to make history," he added.
-"Now I've gone under two hours to inspire other people and show the world nobody is limited."

-Although the IAAF did not recognize the run, its president, Sebastian Coe, had said he was in favor of such events and argued that it was not a huge issue if they were not recognized by the sport's governing body.
+Although the IAAF did not recognise the run, its president, Sebastian Coe, had said he was in favour of such events and argued that it was not a huge issue if they were not recognised by the sport's governing body.

 In Nairobi, traffic stopped with people gathering in bars and anywhere with television screens as national hero Kipchoge closed in on completing the stunning achievement.

-The 9.6 kilometer course, a long straight with two loops at the end, was designed with slightly steeped banks and had been partially resurfaced to help Kipchoge keep pace and avoid injury.
+The 9.6 kilometre course, a long straight with two loops at the end, was designed with slightly steeped banks and had been partially resurfaced to help Kipchoge keep pace and avoid injury.

-The pacemakers were divided into teams of seven, with five forming an inverted arrowhead in front of Kipchoge and two more behind him and running in stints of 4.8 kilometers.
+The pacemakers were divided into teams of seven, with five forming an inverted arrowhead in front of Kipchoge and two more behind him and running in stints of 4.8 kilometres.

 The transitions between pacemaking teams proved to be one of the most challenging aspects of the run and Kipchoge seemed to trip during one exchange.